cabforum/forum/SMCWG-charter.md

 ### 9. About this Charter

 This Charter for the SMCWG has been created according to Section 5.3.1 of the Bylaws of the CA/B Forum.
-In the event of a conflict between this charter and any provision in either the Bylaws or the IPR Policy, the provision in the Bylaws or IPR Policy shall take precedence.
+In the event of a conflict between this charter and any provision in either the Bylaws or the IPR Policy, the provision in the Bylaws or IPR Policy SHALL take precedence.
 The definitions found in the Forum’s Bylaws SHALL apply to capitalized terms in this Charter.